ClarkDoom/sharmagotchi/README.md

 <img align="left" width="30%" style="display: inline; margin: 0 10px" src="https://farm66.staticflickr.com/65535/52578155402_e73c73c696_m.jpg">
 This is an app inspired by my two charming but very needy Shar Pei.
 Owning a pet is hard work but its also fun and rewarding, which inspired me to model what it sometimes feels like with my app.
-Its a constant fight against the clock to make sure they're fed, well rested, taken out, and have got enough play time.<br><br><br><br><br><br><br><br>
+Its a constant fight against the clock to make sure they're fed, well rested, taken out, and have got enough play time.<br><br><br>

 ## <center>Getting Started </center>